FPB-2-Weeks-Bootcamp/final-project/README.md

 #### Adeyemo Buhari

 # To Download the copy of this project

+Ensure you are using a PC or request for desktop view in chrome

 1. click on the green button label code
 2. Select Download Zip